 Operations cockpit

-AI needs a reviewable console for incidents, logs, dependency readiness, runbook state, launch checklists, evidence exports, and confirm-gated state changes.
+AI needs a reviewable console for incidents, logs, dependency readiness, support-guide state, launch checklists, record exports, and confirm-gated state changes.

 - operations cockpit plan